yeetypete/robosaw/README_Hardware.md

 - In order for the linear actuator to work properly, you must remove the stopper screw on the side that allows the saw to return to its original position.
 If this is not removed the linear actuator mechanism will experience high loads that can result in a bolt shearing, parts breaking, and potential injury.

-### Power Requirements
+## Power Requirements
 Currently RoboSaw requires two 120V AC power outlets to operate, one for powering the AC-DC 12V 20A converter that powers all the RoboSaw electronics, and one for the miter saw itself.
 Provided that the power draw does not exceed any load limitations, a future revision should combine the two cables and then reroute them internally once power reaches the RoboSaw.

-### Emergency Stops and Saftey Features
+## Emergency Stops and Saftey Features
 The main emergency stop is located on the front of the machine, and is a hard cut to both the 12V supply and the 120V to the saw motor.
 The green and red buttons contorl the saw blade power independently of the 12V supply.
 If the blade doesn't spin, make sure the green button is pressed on the e-stop.
 (picture)

 The second and primary power switch is located on the pendant controller.
 The green ON and red OFF buttons toggle the power to the 12V supply, which powers the Raspberry Pi and all of the motors.
 Using the OFF button will cut power from the 12V supply, which will also disable the saw blade motor if it is running.

 IMPORTANT NOTE: the power switch on the pendant controller does not physically disconnect the 120V wall power to the saw blade, it only physically disconnects the 12V supply.
 In practice, this is most likely never to be an issue and the saw will completely shut down as normal.
 However if for some reason the terminals on the ice cube relay fuse together and power is attempted to be cut using only the pendant controller, there is a possiblity that the saw motor may continue to spin.
 In this case, immediately trigger the main emergency stop button, which will guarantee a safe power off.

-### Electronics
+## Electronics
 Robosaw is based off of the Raspberry Pi computer.
 There are 2 Pololu Dual G2 High-Power Motor Driver HATs stacked on top of the Pi, one of which has had each motor pin remapped to support an additional 2 motors.
 Each HAT has a connection to the 12V supply via a 10A fuse block connected via XT30 connectors.
 The Pi recieves power from the regulated 5V supply on the Pololu HAT.

-## Motor Connection
+### Motor Connection
 Each motor connects via barrel connector to its respective terminals on each HAT.
 The turn table motor is the only motor that has its encoder attached, which is connected to pins (TBD) on the Raspberry Pi.

-## Saw Blade Relay
+### Saw Blade Relay
 The base configuration of the Metabo saw directly feeds the 120V from the wall through a switch to the saw motor.
 For this reason, an 15A rated ice cube relay with a 12V coil was used to handle the high current requirements (datasheet here: https://www.mouser.com/datasheet/2/357/1/Legacy_782XBXM4L_12D_document-2925784.pdf).

 To control the 12V coil on the relay with the 3.3V from the raspberry pi, a MOSFET switching module was used (https://www.amazon.com/dp/B07F5JPXYS?psc=1&ref=ppx_yo2ov_dt_b_product_details).

-## Linear Actuator Potentiomenter
+### Linear Actuator Potentiomenter
 The feedback on the linear actuator is a potentiometer, which means we need an analog input.
 The Raspberry Pi does not have an ADC input, meaning an external I2C breakout is required.
 The chosen ADC is a ADS1115 16-bit ADC with PGA, which is connected to the Raspberry Pi over I2C via pins 2 and 3.

-## Pendant Controller
+### Pendant Controller
-the Pendant controller has 2 connected buttons for user input alongside power ON and OFF buttons.
+The Pendant controller has 2 connected buttons for user input alongside power ON and OFF buttons.
 Each button is wired directly to a GPIO pin on the rPi and the power buttons are spliced between the emergency stop and the fuse block.